PemaGelek/Dudjom-Tersar/README.md

 ## Texts
-Dudjom Tersar texts or related materials and commentaries
+Dudjom Tersar texts or related materials and commentaries.
+Downloadable or web-viewable text is labeled as such, and book links are directed to sources that seem to financially benefit the publisher or group responsible for supporting the translation.

 ##### Full Dudjom Tersar Cycles In Tibetan